Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/download_wikipedia/README.md

 ### create_wikipedia_plain

-Download Wikipedia dumps and extract the plain text.
+Download the dump from wikipedia and create from it a json files containing all the articles containing enough words.
+Also allow to take a subset of this plain file.

 Not very useful for the vocabulary, but useful for further Wikipedia analysis.

 ### get_pages_views